 Compared to other butt augmentation procedures such as butt implants, Brazilian Butt Lift Recovery is comparatively easy.
 That said, because Brazilian butt lifts are essentially two procedures – liposuction and fat transfer – both procedures must be brought into consideration when planning aftercare.

-During your initial complimentary consultation at Clinic 360 in Toronto, your doctor will give you a set of pre-operative and post-operative instructions.
+During your initial consultation at Clinic 360 in Toronto, your doctor will give you a set of pre-operative and post-operative instructions.

 Right After Surgery

 - Activity and Returning to Work: Normally, you should not return to regular activities for 2 to 3 weeks following your Brazilian butt lift procedure.
 This includes returning to work, depending on the level of physical activity entailed in your job.
 Vigorous exercise should be avoided for at least a month or per your doctor’s recommendations.
 Return to a full range of activities will not be possible until around four weeks.

 - Compression Garments: A compression garment must be worn 24 hours a day for two weeks on your buttocks following your Brazilian butt lift surgery.
 This will greatly reduce swelling along with lower your chances of fluid build-up (i.e. hematomas and seromas).
 It is normal for some swelling and bruising to continue for up to 6 weeks.